 |

-NEWS July 2012 - Berlin The President of Germany was among the dignitaries present as Strimple shared the Berliner Dom podium with Domkantor Tobias Brommann in a festive interfaith concert featuring the Berliner Dom choir and soloists from the Cantors Assembly.
+July 2012 - Berlin The President of Germany was among the dignitaries present as Strimple shared the Berliner Dom podium with Domkantor Tobias Brommann in a festive interfaith concert featuring the Berliner Dom choir and soloists from the Cantors Assembly.

 February 2012 - Reno Strimple led the opening night Interfaith Convocation at the Western Division Conference of the ACDA in Reno, Nevada.